-Despite all challenges facing the Syndesmosis Procedure, we are inspired by stories of persistence within the medical field.
-In 1981, Dr. Barry Marshall drank an infectious broth to demonstrate to disbelievers that bacteria is the main culprit in causing the common stomach ulcer – not spicy food and not the stress of a high-pressure lifestyle.
+Despite all challenges facing Syndesmosis Surgery, we are inspired by stories of persistence within the medical field.
+In 1981, Dr. Barry Marshall drank an infected broth to demonstrate to disbelievers that bacteria is the main culprit in causing the common stomach ulcer – not spicy food and not the stress of a high-pressure lifestyle.

-Are you a doctor and interested in learning the Syndesmosis Procedure?
+Are you a doctor and interested in learning Syndesmosis Surgery?